 Instructions

-Making this Punjabi aloo matar curry is so easy!
+Making this aloo mutter recipe is so easy!
 Come, let's make it.
+Also, see the video at the end of the recipe card.

 To speed up the cooking process, mash the tomatoes with the back of the spoon.

-Add the diced potatoes and hot water to the tomato gravy.
+Add the diced potatoes and hot water to the gravy.
 Stir and bring to a boil.
-Cook on medium-high heat for about 10-15 minutes or until the potatoes are almost done, but still need some more cooking.
+Cook on medium-high heat until the potatoes are almost done, but still need some more cooking.

-Workflow tip: While the potatoes are cooking, make some beetroot raita to go with it.
+Workflow tip: While the potatoes are cooking, make some beetroot raita.

-Add the green peas.
-Cook without the lid until the potatoes and peas are tender.
+Add the green peas and cook, uncovered, until the potatoes and peas are tender.

 Leaving the skillet uncovered will help preserve the bright green color of the peas.